Cee-lo: Rules

 Cee-lo can either be played with one central player (the bank) making individual bets with each other player, or as a winner-take-all game.
 The rules for play both with and without a bank are described below, including some common variants of each.

 Casual players can still play the game "with a bank", as it includes rules that dictate when the duty of "being the bank" should pass to a new player.

 Roll combinations

+Of the 108 potential valid combinations, 27 are instant wins, 21 are instant losses, and 60 establish a point between 2 and 5.
+The winning rolls (the four, five, and six, the trips, and the point 6) are collectively called "headcracks".

 Cee-lo with a bank

 By definition, Cee-lo is a banking game, meaning that the players bet against an established banker, and it is a "point game", meaning that some dice rolls establish a point for the player (similar to the popular dice game craps).
+The basic flow of the banking variant is:

+The initial stake for the bank is set and faded by placing bets before any dice are rolled.

+Banker throws the dice until a valid combination is rolled: